spoddutur/spark-ml-dashboard/readme-2.md

 2. Quickly test the model with the new params using sample test data.

 ## 1. Central Idea
-Taditionally, for a datascienctist, building a classification model is an iterative process of coming up with the model, tweak the hyperparameters or model-coeficients and test it using test data.
+Taditionally, for a datascienctist, building a classification model is an iterative process of coming up with the model, tweak the hyperparameters and test it using test data.
 If the results are not matching the expectations, this could potentially lead to another iteration of tweaking the model and evaluating it.
 In this project, am proposing a solution to ease datascientists off some part of this iteration.